 During the lease term in Arlington

 During lease, the rental property belongs to the tenant we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental in Arlington, the renter must allow us to come into the rental home.
-Some justifiable reasons to enter rental are to:
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental home in Arlington, the renter must allow us to access the rental home.
+Some justifiable reasons to go into rental are to:

 - Inspect the rental property,